williamDalston/FocusFlow/AppStore/AppStoreDescription.md

 ### 💪 **Transform Your Fitness in Just 7 Minutes**

-7-Minute Workout brings you the scientifically-backed high-intensity interval training (HIIT) routine that delivers maximum results in minimal time.
+Ritual7 brings you the scientifically-backed high-intensity interval training (HIIT) routine that delivers maximum results in minimal time.
 Perfect for busy schedules, no gym required, and no equipment needed—just you, your phone, and 7 minutes of commitment.

-### ✨ **What Makes 7-Minute Workout Special**
+### ✨ **What Makes Ritual7 Special**

 **🏋️ Science-Backed Routine**
 - 12 carefully designed exercises targeting your entire body